awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

   The encryption configuration associated with this security configuration\.

+## GluePolicy Structure<a name="aws-glue-api-jobs-security-GluePolicy"></a>

+A structure for returning a resource policy\.

+**Fields**
++ `PolicyInJson` – UTF\-8 string, not less than 2 or more than 10240 bytes long\.

+  Contains the requested policy document, in JSON format\.
++ `PolicyHash` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  Contains the hash value associated with this policy\.
++ `CreateTime` – Timestamp\.

+  The date and time at which the policy was created\.
++ `UpdateTime` – Timestamp\.

+  The date and time at which the policy was last updated\.

 ## Operations<a name="aws-glue-api-jobs-security-actions"></a>
 + [GetDataCatalogEncryptionSettings Action \(Python: get\_data\_catalog\_encryption\_settings\)](#aws-glue-api-jobs-security-GetDataCatalogEncryptionSettings)
 + [PutDataCatalogEncryptionSettings Action \(Python: put\_data\_catalog\_encryption\_settings\)](#aws-glue-api-jobs-security-PutDataCatalogEncryptionSettings)